Methods of Natural and Alternative Medicine I Love! (Part 2)

 Muscle Testing works by testing a muscle for "strength" or "weakness" under a particular stimulus of the body such as a reflex point associated with an organ, gland, or meridian (specifically the meridians of Chinese Medicine).

-To learn more about how myself as a Health Coach can make a great addition to your healing team, click here.
+To learn more about I can make a great addition to your healing team, click here.

 To your health and healing,